MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-get-started-exact-data-match-based-sits-overview.md

 # Get started with exact data match based sensitive information types

 Creating and making an exact data match (EDM) based sensitive information type (SIT) available is a multi-phase process.
-The can be used in data loss prevention policies, eDiscovery and certain content governance tasks  This article outlines the workflow and links to the procedures for each of the phases
+They can be used in data loss prevention policies, eDiscovery and certain content governance tasks  This article outlines the workflow and links to the procedures for each of the phases

 ## Before you begin